Announcing the Winners of the

 Each season gifted young musicians audition, seeking the exceptional opportunity to perform with a full symphony orchestra before a live and appreciative audience.
 The Competition winner, who must be able to perform January 27, 2019 in Oakland near Lake Merritt, will gain the valuable experience of working with our Music Director, Eric Hansen.
 The winner will be featured on Prometheus Symphony’s website and in concert publicity, such as by KDFC and other listings.
 The winner also receives a professional recording of the performance, a framed certificate, and a $200 award.
 The audition itself is a valuable educational experience for all who apply, as auditioning will be a significant aspect of aspiring musicians’ future careers.

 Auditions for next season will be held in early November 2019.
 Application forms, with the date and location of auditions, will be posted here as soon as the audition date is confirmed.
 Application forms will be downloadable from the website at that time.
 Contact us at ConcertoCompetition@PrometheusSymphony.org with questions or to request email notification of the audition date.

 Competition Rules in brief: Auditioners must (1) be 18 years of age or younger; (2) be prepared to play from memory at the audition a complete concerto or work for solo instrument and orchestra for which orchestra parts are readily available; and (3) bring a piano accompanist to the audition.
-To be eligible to win, contestants must be able to perform with the Prometheus Symphony on a specified concert date in January 2018.
+To be eligible to win, contestants must be able to perform with the Prometheus Symphony on a specified concert date in January 2020.
 That date will be set when auditions are announced.
-Concerts are presented in Oakland on Sunday afternoons.